 Political reform audit

 The Political Reform Audit Program was created after California voters passed the Political Reform Act of 1974, which was intended to improve political entities’ disclosure and accountability.
 We are a separate, nontax audit program.
-Although we are part of FTB, our policy prohibits any information exchange with the department’s other programs.

 What we do